seanblumenfeld/telegraph-example/README.md

 In order to process a hitlog file:
 * Move a valid `hitlog.csv` file into the data directory
 * Navigate to the UI localhost:8080
+* Flick the toggle on the left hand side to turn ON the hitlog dag.
+Note, if you do not so this then the dag will never start
-* Click on the "trigger dag" button.
+* Click on the "trigger dag" button to start a run.
 * An output file will created in the data directory called `out.csv`